1suleyman/cloud-engineering-101/bobsburger-windows-domain/README.md

 ### Domain Controller Internet Connectivity

-- A production Domain controller should not be public exposed to the internet but controlled internet outbound connectivity could prove useful for operational dependencies such as patching etc this could be done with a NAT Gateway
+- A production Domain Controller should not be directly exposed to the Internet.
+However, controlled outbound connectivity may be required for operational dependencies such as patching and software retrieval.
+One option is private-subnet Internet egress through a NAT Gateway, combined with appropriate network and application-layer controls.

 ## Outcome / Lessons Learned
 [Complete when the project is finished]